Petar Nenadić: Füchse Berlin

 On 17 July 2014, Nenadić signed on a one-year deal with German powerhouse Füchse Berlin, as a replacement for Bartlomiej Jaszka who retired right before the beginning of the pre-season, due to a serious shoulder injury.
 Nenadić finished the season as the Foxes' top goalscorer, with 169 goals (29 penalties) in the Bundesliga, leading Füchse Berlin to the 7th place in the Bundesliga.
 He finished as the 11th top goalscorer of the Bundesliga.
 Nenadić also scored 9 goals in the DHB-Pokal semi final against SC Magdeburg, but Füchse lost by one-goal margin, 27:26.
 He added 32 goals in the EHF Cup, including six goals in the final game against HSV Hamburg, as Füchse Berlin achieved its first European title ever.
 At the end of the season, Nenadić signed on a two-year contract extension with Füchse Berlin.

 Nenadić continued his good form from his first season in Germany in the following season.
 Although he scored 6 goals in the first leg and 12 goals in the second leg, Füchse were eliminated in the third qualifying round of the EHF Cup by Chambéry Savoie.
 Nenadić led Füchse to the 5th place in the Bundesliga.
 He finished the season as the top goalscorer of the Bundesliga, with 229 goals.
 He averaged 7.2 goals per game.
 Nenadić signed another two-year contract with Füchse before the end of the season.

 Veszprém

-On 1 January 2018, Nenadić joined Veszprém KC on a two-and-half years contract, for a reported fee of €500,000.
+On 1 January 2018, Nenadić joined Veszprém KC on a two and a half years contract, for a reported fee of €500,000.
 On 24 February 2023 the club announced that Nenadić "was suspended because of disciplinary offences" and "the club terminated the player's contract by mutual agreement with immediate effect".